lcsirmaz/entropy-rules/drules/DESCRIPTION.md

 The description of the iteratively applied copy string &ndash; base pairs can be found in the [drules](drules.txt) file.
 Labels are the rule numbers from [Dougherty et al](http://arxiv.org/pdf/1104.3602v1).
-Cases masked by * are handled as rules, and not considered here.
+Cases masked by * are handled as [../rules](rules), and are not considered here.

-In each iteration usually only the set of plugged-in 4-variable inequalities changes, but ocassionally sporadic copy strings are tried; please check the README file in the folders.
+In each iteration usually only the set of plugged-in 4-variable inequalities changes, but ocassionally sporadic copy strings are added.
+Please check the corresponding README file in these folders.